SpaceManiac/hullrot/README.md

 ### Other Games

 Games with a similar foreign function interface to BYOND may choose to re-use the Hullrot library.
+All functions in the library follow the signature `extern "C" const char* hullrot_foo(int argc, const char** argv)` and return responses as a JSON blob.
+On failure, the blob will be an object with one key, `"error"`.

+* `hullrot_dll_version` - returns the version of the control client library.
+  * `{"version": "0.1.0", "major": 0, "minor": 1, "patch": 0}`
+  * Clients should check that `major` is exactly the value they expect, and that `minor` is at least the value they expect.
+  * Ignores its arguments.
+* `hullrot_init` - initializes the control connection and returns the first control message received from the server.
+  * Errors if the control connection could not be made.
+    * `{"error": "The connection was refused."}`
+  * On success, the first control message should be a `Version`:
+    * `{"Version": {"version": "0.1.0", "major": 0, "minor": 1, "patch": 0}}`
+  * Clients may check that `major` is exactly the value they expect, and that `minor` is at least the value they expect.
+  * Ignores its arguments.
+* `hullrot_control` - sends each of its arguments (which should be JSON blobs) as control messages to the server.
+  * Returns a JSON list of control messages received from the server.
+  * May be called with no arguments to poll for incoming control messages.
+* `hullrot_stop` - disconnect from the server, blocking until completion.
+  * Ignores its arguments and returns the empty object `{}`.
-Otherwise they may use their own socket facilities.

-The control channel is a simple TCP socket.
+Games may also use their own socket facilities.
+The control channel is a simple TCP connection.
 Messages are framed by unsigned big-endian 32-bit integer length prefixes, and are encoded as JSON blobs.

-See the definition of `enum ControlIn` and `enum ControlOut` in `src/main.rs` for details on the messages supported, and the `integrations/` directory for examples.
+See the definitions of `enum ControlIn` and `enum ControlOut` in `src/main.rs` for details on the control messages, and the `integrations/` directory for example clients.

 <!---->